WurstScript and its related tools require Java 8 to run. Please install or verify your installation.

 Once you have setup Java correctly, continue by installing VSCode.

 Download and install VSCode on your system.
+(VSCodium are FOSS binaries of the VSCode source)

 Once finished, open VSCode and continue to the next step